evanx/mpush-redis/related.md

 - hrouter - route an HTTP message by matching its URL (using regex)
 - hrender - render a React template
 - rquery - retrieve data from Redis
-- rdeploy - NPM module installation triggered by Redis-based messaging
+- ndeploy - NPM module installation triggered by Redis-based messaging
 - rcontrol - service "orchestration" e.g. control and monitoring, triggered by Redis-based messaging

 Typically these are microservices that interact "internally" via Redis, and externally via HTTP, e.g. the `hgateway` service includes an ExpressJS webserver.